 Highlight stories of real students taking advantage of real opportunities within the department.
 Tell their stories and show photos of them.
 This helps both current and prospective students see some of the real ways that other students have expanded their educations outside of the classroom.

 Boise State specialties

 Write about any research, programs, or centers unique to your department.
 Boise State is full of one-of-a-kind opportunities for both students and researchers, and the web is often the first place prospective students will learn about them.

 Don’t get distracted by aesthetics.
 Web administrators are often tempted to spend time thinking about how they can make their sites look different than the standard pages at Boise State, but the text is what matters.
 Students will care that the content they’re looking for is clear and easy to find; they will care that there are inspirational stories of other students succeeding.
 They won’t care if the page has a layout similar to another department.

 Since your content looks different based on the technology used to consume it, you should shift your focus to developing quality content rather than focusing on the visual style of the content.
-This means letting the theme take care of a lot of the details of how the content looks, and avoiding changing the alignment, relying on color to convey meaning, or underlining text.
+This means letting the theme take care of a lot of the details of how the content looks.